 Airline C is supplying a domestic passenger flight to Passenger X and VAT at the standard rate must be levied.
-The zero rate is not applicable as Airline C is not contractually supplying the domestic leg of an international passenger flight.
+The zero rate under section 11(2)(b) is not applicable as the transport by Airline C does not constitute "international carriage" as defined in the Convention.